WWF Capital Carnage

-WWF Capital Carnage was a United Kingdom-only professional wrestling pay-per-view (PPV) event produced by the American promotion, the World Wrestling Federation (WWF, now WWE).
-It took place on December 6, 1998, at the London Arena in London, England.
-It was released on DVD in the UK and Europe on July 12, 2010, in a set also including No Mercy (UK) as part of the WWE's Tagged Classics range released by Silver Vision, without any edits to the original content, most notably keeping all mentions and appearances of the WWF logo intact and un-blurred.
+Capital Carnage was a 1998 professional wrestling pay-per-view (PPV) event produced by the American promotion World Wrestling Federation (WWF, now WWE).
+It aired exclusively in the United Kingdom and took place on December 6, 1998, at the London Arena in London, England.
+It was released on DVD in the UK and Europe on July 12, 2010, in a set also including the UK exclusive No Mercy as part of the WWE's Tagged Classics range released by Silver Vision, without any edits to the original content, most notably keeping all mentions and appearances of the WWF logo intact and un-blurred.

 Jim Ross suffered his second Bell's palsy attack on-air during this event.
 He did not officially call matches again for the WWF until the main event of WrestleMania XV.

 Background

-In 1998, the World Wrestling Federation (WWF, now WWE), an American professional wrestling promotion, scheduled a United Kingdom-only pay-per-view titled Capital Carnage.
-It took place on December 6, 1998, at the London Arena in London, England and was a one-off event for the promotion.
+In 1998, the World Wrestling Federation (WWF, now WWE), an American professional wrestling promotion, scheduled a pay-per-view (PPV) event titled Capital Carnage that would air exclusively in the United Kingdom.
+It took place on December 6, 1998, at the London Arena in London, England.